Janina Williams: Visual Artist Biography

 Janina Williams was born in Germany in 1982 and has been interested in Art from a very young age.
 She has lived in Germany and London for many years and is now living in New York City.

 Janina received her MA & PGCE from Goldsmiths University London.
-She worked at Christies for several years and was heading the Art Department for an outstanding London Primary School where she created and implemented a highly creative Arts curriculum.
+She worked at Christies for several years and was heading the Art Department for a London based educational establishment where she created and implemented a highly creative Arts curriculum.
 In 2008 she joined a UK/Latin American Street Art collective and produced an impressive collaborative piece which was hung in Christies Auction rooms and also exhibited in France at a crumbling chateau in the Ardeche.
 She exhibited in many London galleries and Brighton in the UK where her work was shown at the Great Escape Music Festival-www.fitzrovianoir.com.
 She is currently represented by Laguna Art in California and Hoboken Arts in New Jersey, https://hobokenarts.com/collections/janina-williams.
-The artists work can currently be seen at the Raven Gallery and Boutique in Jersey City.

 Janina Williams’ work expresses life in modern cultures and her focus is to combine photography/digital art, acrylic, and watercolor with collaging techniques to create psychedelic dreamscapes that reference situations or places experienced from reality and encourages to make personal associations.
 Her aim is to maintain a link to her older, more abstract pieces of work by conveying a similar message, which is to let the viewer enter a visual journey that is unfamiliar, yet somehow reminds them of their own world by incorporating certain elements that help them to make connections in a world that is alien, humorous, innocent, obscure and dizzying all at once.
 The artists more recent pieces embraces some of the characteristics of Dada collages and assemblages in its attempt to provoke a reaction in the viewer.
 As Dadaism was an art movement that emerged in Zürich, Switzerland during the tumultuous times leading up to the first World War we can draw certain parallels to Janina’s work.
 The Dadaists were concerned with bringing public awareness of issues such as nationalistic attitudes through the use of ridicule and irony.
 The photographic inspiration for her work is primarily taken from the places she visits or has lived which is currently New York City.
 Anything that captures her attention and interest is documented photographically to enable her to select and manipulate the most suitable images for a given project.
 Obscure patterns and vivid colors are catching the viewers attention as well as creatures/characters/shapes that are reminiscent of animals/objects/symbols they are familiar with but presented in an abstract, sometimes cartoon or manga like style.
 Janina’s artwork embodies a wide influence of art movements including Expressionism, Art Nouveau, Art of the Sixties/Psychedelic Art, and Urban/Street Art.